 The Advantages and Disadvantages of Private and Public Cloud Computing Solutions

-Cloud computing is still a relatively recent technological trend, and it’s certainly enjoying a ton of publicity and hype.
-All that aside, there are serious benefits cloud computing solutions can provide.
-Although each deployment option has its own benefits and drawbacks, in certain situations, the benefits can outweigh the risks.
-What you need to do is identify those situations in which you can apply the cloud to reap the maximum rewards with minimum risk.
+Cloud computing continues its strong adoption, but the debate over which cloud deployment platform continues.
+Cloud computing solutions can deliver serious benefits, although each deployment option has its own advantages and drawbacks.
+In certain situations, the benefits can outweigh the risks, so you need identify situations in which the cloud will help you reap the maximum rewards with minimum risk.

-Private clouds and public clouds are under the spotlight but it may be that a hybrid cloud computing solution is your best bet.
 To choose which cloud computing solution option is appropriate for your company, you’ll need to consider and balance a number of factors.
-We’ve weighed a few of the advantages and disadvantages between a public cloud— say Amazon EC2, in this case—and a private cloud at a co-located data center.
+We’ve weighed a few of the advantages and disadvantages between a public cloud—Amazon EC2, in this case—and a private cloud at a co-located data center.
 This isn’t a comprehensive comparison by any stretch, but hopefully this can help move you in the right direction.

 Public Cloud Computing Solution (Amazon EC2)